Work together, no matter where the team’s location is.

 8. Team Bonding

-Chats around the water coolers are absent in a remote working atmosphere, but it does not mean there the opportunities for team bonding are scarce.
+Chats around the water coolers are absent in a remote working atmosphere, but it does not mean there are scarce opportunities for team bonding.
 Here are a couple of methods for managers to stay connected with their teams.

-- Honesty above all– Be honest.
-This means honesty with team members and honesty with expectations.
+Honesty above all– Be honest.
+It means honesty with team members and honesty with expectations.

 Managers need to be proactive leaders while managing remote software development teams.
-Working with remote teams though assisted by today’s technology, is not an easy process, but it is not that hard either.
+Working with remote teams though assisted by today’s technology, is not easy, but it is not that hard either.
 Here are some guidelines for managers to keep their remote teams up and running.

 Best practices for Remote Team management